 Turnip cake is one of the most iconic dishes to order at dim sum.
 The savoury dish, sometimes also called radish cake or lo bak go, has been etched into the childhood memories of those growing up in a Chinese household.

 The dish is traditionally served up during Chinese New Year but is also often made as breakfast.
 Some will prefer it freshly steam while others will prefer it steamed and then pan-fried to give it that crispy brown outer layer.
+You can also store this in biodegradable food packaging so it can be taken to work or given to friends and family.
 Have a slice like it is or dip it in oyster sauce, chilli sauce or even siracha?
 The options are endless.

 Satisfy those dim sum cravings by making this savoury snack at home!

 - two rounded tins

 - 3 large turnips ideally find ones that are heavier meaning they will contain more water

 - 2-3 chinese sausages lap cheung

 - dried scallop gong yu chu

 - Before starting, wash the dried scallops and Chinese mushrooms and then soak them for an hour.
 The same goes for the dried shrimp, however, if they were just in the freezer, feel free to use hot water to defrost and also leave for an hour.